-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP) seeks applications for funding under the fiscal year (FY) 2022 Juvenile Justice System Reform and Reinvestment Initiative.
-This program furthers the DOJ's mission by helping states to improve the fairness, effectiveness, and efficiency of their juvenile justice systems.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP) seeks applications for funding to close and repurpose youth correctional facilities, reinvest cost savings to expand community-based alternatives to incarceration, and assess and respond to the economic impact of closures on facility staff and surrounding communities.
+This program furthers the DOJ's mission to reduce recidivism and improve public safety by helping states more effectively and equitably reinvest resources to efforts that facilitate the successful rehabilitation of justice-involved youth.

 This solicitation incorporates the OJP Grant Application Resource Guide by reference.
-The OJP Grant Application Resource Guide provides guidance to applicants on how to prepare and submit applications for funding to OJP.
+The OJP Grant Application Resource Guide provides guidance to applicants on how to prepare and submit applications to OJP for funding.
 If this solicitation expressly modifies any provision in the OJP Grant Application Resource Guide, the applicant is to follow the guidelines in this solicitation as to that provision.